 Here are six steps to help you fearlessly take on a marketing revamp:

-1. Define clear, measurable goals
+1. Define clear, measurable goals for digital trends

 This is implied, but it’s a critical first step.
 If you’re trying to pivot your existing marketing strategy, you need to develop goals that marry business objectives with customer needs.
 Shift your mindset to one of “value-added.”
 Be as specific as you would be with outbound marketing—and depending on the goal, it could be the same for outbound and inbound (like raising awareness, for example).

 An inbound marketing goal should always be measurable and attainable.
 An example of an inbound marketing goal would be “Obtain 500 leads from Facebook in the next six months.”
 Ideally, you could narrow even further about whom you expect those leads to be.
-With a targeted goal in mind, you can cater content to that demographic and create value, which I will cover later.
+With a targeted goal and digital trends in mind, you can cater content to that demographic and create value, which I will cover later.

 2. Understand your audience AND their needs